codegenie-be / laravel-config-cache-guard

 - It does not require Redis, queues, workers or cron.

-- The rebuild command is fixed to
+- The automatic rebuild commands are fixed to

 Please report security issues privately.
 See SECURITY.md.